Ellam Sheriyakum

 Ellam Sheriyakum (Everything will be fine) is a 2021 Indian Malayalam-language political drama film directed by Jibu Jacob.
-The film stars Asif Ali, Rajisha Vijayan and Sidhique.
-Based in central Travancore and parts of Kannur, the film revolves around a political member and his family and how politics plays a role in their personal lives.
-The film released in theatres on 19 November 2021 and was as a Box-Office failure.
+The film stars Asif Ali, Rajisha Vijayan and Siddique.
+Set in central Travancore and parts of Kannur, the film revolves around a politician and his family and how politics plays a role in their personal lives.
+The film released in theatres on 19 November 2021 and became a box office failure.